Updated: Oct 11

 Another way of looking at music after Hank,( yes that is what I call it) is that it was an inevitable progression that still owed much to the honky tonk sounds of the three kings.
 Rockabilly for one is just honky tonk music on acid, and countrypolitan is honky tonk music on downers...lol..

 All kidding aside, it seems to me as if Rockabilly took the carousing, and light heartedness of honky tonk music, and ran with it!
-In the early days, honky tonk music was cool amongst teens w/ Lefty a veritable hearthrob.
+In the early days, honky tonk music was cool among the teens w/ Lefty positioned maybe unwittingly as a veritable hearthrob.
 Rockabilly required rapidly rhythmic dance moves popular with the school-aged crowd among others..
 It definitely is a close cousin to the honky tonk sound..

 Countrypolitan took the heartache part of honky tonk music and added some strings, and a more polished vocal delivery.
 There was also a certain look that came with the music.
 Cocktail dresses or gowns for the ladies.
 The men wore sports jackets, collared shirts, shiny shoes.

 One awesome innovation that did emerge around the same time was Ray Price's 4/4 shuffle beat.
 I absolutely love Ray Price!
-What a voice, and super classy presentation.
-He was very good friends with Lefty, and recorded some of Lefty songs.
-Here's a mashup I did with first Lefty, and then Roy's voice.
+What a voice, and such a super classy presentation.
+He was very good friends with Lefty, and early on recorded some of Lefty songs.
+Here's a mashup I did of one of the Lefty songs Ray recorded.
+First you'll hear Lefty's heartfelt vocal and then Ray's.

 In 1958, Billboard consolidated the sales, and airplay chart into what we now know as the Hot Country Songs chart.
 The first number one reported was none other than Ray Price with City Lights What follows are a few honky tonk chart topping songs